 The Card from Alice in Wonderland

 Elias was THRILLED with his costume, and everyone who saw him loved it, too.
-The card was made of felt and the hat was a simple ski hat I bought on Amazon.
+To make the card, I folded over a large piece of white felt and cut a hole for my son's head.
+I then used Stitch Witchery to iron on the card details.
+The hat was a simple ski hat I bought on Amazon.

 We then added black gloves and fake felt wraps around them to make the gloves look large.
 An Ace of Spades spear made of a dowel and cardboard Ace completed the look.